olaurendeau/RabbitMqAdminToolkitBundle/README.md

 ola_rabbit_mq_admin_toolkit:
     delete_allowed: true # Allow deletion of exchange, queues and binding for updating configuration.
 Shouldn't be enabled in production
     default_vhost: test # default is "default"
+    silent_failure: true # Catch all exceptions in commands.
+Could be use in test environment if no rabbitmq available
     connections:
         default: http://user:password@localhost:15672
         vm: http://user:password@192.168.1.1:15672